Blosc/bcolz/README.txt

 spend most of its time waiting for data, and having data compressed in memory can reduce the stress of the memory subsystem.

-In other words, the ultimate goal for carray is not only reducing memory needs of large arrays, but also making carray operations to go faster than using a traditional ndarray object from NumPy.
+In other words, the ultimate goal for carray is not only reducing the memory needs of large arrays, but also making carray operations to go faster than using a traditional ndarray object from NumPy.
 That is already the case for some special cases now (2011), but will happen